Norwegian Long Haul: Fleet development

 Norwegian Air Shuttle CEO Bjørn Kjos was in meetings with Polish politicians in April 2013 about the possible acquisition of LOT Polish Airlines, triggering speculation as to Norwegian Air Shuttle's interest in obtaining more Boeing 787 aircraft.
 During an interview with The Wall Street Journal in July 2014, Bjørn Kjos hinted at buying 20 more 787-9s, with deliveries from 2018, though the airline had refused to confirm this order plan.
-In October 2015 the airline confirmed that it had ordered 19 more 787-9 Dreamliners.
+In October 2015, the airline confirmed that it had ordered 19 more 787-9 Dreamliners.
 The airline's Dreamliners were initially registered in Ireland and the Civil Aviation Authority of Norway had given Norwegian Air Shuttle a temporary exemption to operate foreign-registered aircraft.
 All of the 787-8s had since been re-registered in Norway, while the 787-9s were registered between Norway, Sweden, and the UK.

 Between 2010 and 2016, Norwegian Group had accumulated orders for a total of 8 Boeing 787-8s and 34 787-9s, of which all of the 787-8s and 13 of the 787-9s were specifically allocated to Norwegian Long Haul.
 By June 2020, Norwegian had five remaining Boeing 787-9 aircraft on order, the orders of which were cancelled alongside the airline's remaining Boeing 737 MAX orders.
 In October 2020, leases for two of the airline's 787-9s were transferred to Italian airline Neos, reducing Norwegian Long Haul's fleet of 787-9s from 13 to 11.

 Cabin classes and services

 Cabin classes

-Boeing 787s operated by Norwegian Long Haul and other Norwegian Group airlines offered two classes of service, consisting of Premium Economy and Economy class.
-Seats in the Premium cabin were configured in a 2–3–2 layout, while seats in the Economy class cabin were configured in a 3–3–3 layout.
-Premium class passengers had various amenities and services available complimentary, including meals, beverages, and checked or hold baggage, while the same amenities and services were available to Economy class passengers for additional surcharges, like traditionally offered on other low-cost airlines.
+Boeing 787s operated by Norwegian Long Haul and other Norwegian Group airlines offered two classes of service, consisting of Premium Economy and Economy classes.
+Seats in the Premium Economy cabin were configured in a 2–3–2 layout, while seats in the Economy Class cabin were configured in a 3–3–3 layout.
+Premium Economy Class passengers had various amenities and services available complimentary, including meals, beverages, and checked or hold baggage, while the same amenities and services were available to Economy Class passengers for additional surcharges, like traditionally offered on other low-cost airlines.